THE POSEIDON ADVENTURE

 Francine Henderson - Woman in Overturned Ship (as different passenger in different dress)

-George Holmes -
+George Holmes - Male Diner

 Larry Holt - Falling Man